Frequently asked questions

 + Is there ATM around?
 Where can I change money ?

 There are two exchange counters nearby (on Durbar Square and on Swotha Square).
 Their rates are as competitive as the ones you find in Thamel and they give a better rate than the counter available at airport.
 There are plenty of ATM nearby Durbar Square.
 Good to know: At most ATM in Nepal, maximum amount you can withdraw at a time is 10 000 NRP (100$).

 + Does the area have supermarkets/shops in walking distance ?

-The area is very well appointed: they are 2 big supermarket within 15 min walk: Bhatbateni supermarket and Namaste supermarket (both nearby Patan Dhoka).
-There is also a KK Market just nearby Durbar Square (the equivalent of 7/11, open everyday of the week from 6am to 11pm) and a lot of grocery shops and vegetable markets around.
+The area is very well appointed: there is 1 big supermarket (called Bhatbateni supermarket) within 15 min walk from Swotha Square.
+There is also a KK Market just nearby Durbar Square (the equivalent of a 7/11, open everyday of the week from 6am to 11pm) and a lots of grocery shops and vegetable markets around.

 Cats & dogs

 + There are street dogs around, it scares me !

 No need to be scared, street dogs in Patan are very well community-integrated and are all delightful creatures.
 At night, they hang out in crew which can be a little impressive but there are absolutely no reason to be worried.
 They might bark to say hello and to show that you are walking on their territories but it is never with anger.
 There are all very sweet and non aggressive; we love them and encourage you to treat them as much as you can… you will make many new friends!